Plants voted as: INVASIVE

 colonies in flood plains.

-altissima (P.
+Ailanthus altissima (P. Miller) Swingle (Tree-of-heaven)

-all regions of the state in upland, wetland, & coastal habitats.
+This tree occurs in all regions of the state in upland, wetland, & coastal habitats.
 Grows in full sun to full shade.
-Spreads aggressively
+Spreads aggressively from root suckers, especially in disturbed areas.

-Cavara & Grande (Garlic
+Alliaria petiolata (Bieb.)
+Cavara & Grande (Garlic mustard)

 Synonym: Alliaria officinalis Andrz.